the-real-finnventor/finnsflask/README.md

 # finnsflask

-This is a recreation of the popular python package Flask.
+This is a recreation of the popular python package, Flask.

 ## Install requirements